mparno/fenics-web/source/programmers-reference/cpp/mesh/Mesh.rst

         * :cpp:class:`Variable`

-    A Mesh consists of a set of connected and numbered mesh entities.
+    A :cpp:class:`Mesh` consists of a set of connected and numbered mesh entities.

     Both the representation and the interface are dimension-independent, but a concrete interface is also provided